Hand Masks: Give Your Palms That Extra Love

 Rough hands?
 Brittle nails?
 Our hands go through a lot in our day-to-day lives and usually, they are one of the first areas to show signs of ageing.
 Hormonal changes coupled with frequent hand-washing and sun exposure can lead to a loss of skin elasticity and volume on the back of our hands, plus fine lines, wrinkles, and prominent veins.
 So it’s important to ensure they’re getting just as much care as the rest of the body.

 Show Your Hands Some Appreciation

-However, when your ordinary cream and SPF aren’t enough, it’s time to move on a proper hand mask; a treatment method that concentrates the best skin-loving ingredients on your fingers.
-Yes, masks are no longer just for your face or hair: there are lots of packaged nourishing formula out there for our hands made with aloe vera, jojoba oil, green tea extracts and collagen.
+However, when your ordinary cream and SPF aren’t enough, it’s time to move on to a proper hand mask; a treatment method that concentrates the best skin-loving ingredients on your fingers.
+Yes, masks are no longer just for your face or hair: there are lots of packaged nourishing formulas out there for our hands made with aloe vera, jojoba oil, green tea extracts and collagen.
 But you can also make many hand masks yourself with things you’ve already got in the kitchen.
-In just a few minutes you can whip up a beauty treatment using common foods, like mashed potatoes and milk, avocados, olive oil, lemon juice, honey and baking soda, pineapples or bananas pulps.
+In just a few minutes you can whip up a beauty treatment using common foods, like mashed potatoes and milk, avocados, olive oil, lemon juice, honey and baking soda, pineapples or banana pulps.

-A hand mask work just like face mask: apply it to the backs of your hands and leave it for a 5 or 10 minutes before going to bed or before your shower, once a week, and your hands will thank you.
+A hand mask work just like a face mask: apply it to the backs of your hands and leave it for 5 or 10 minutes before going to bed or before your shower, once a week, and your hands will thank you.
 If you think these masks might be messy, don’t worry because you can either slip your hands on a pair of gloves or old socks or buy one of those ready-made miracles: jelly-like pads, patches, non-drip gloves or even foil wraps.